The FutureSciTech LeadersSummit

-About The Summit
+About the Summit

-Delegates will engage with topics ranging from the foundations of scientific thinking and the biotechnology revolution to artificial intelligence, quantum computing, advanced materials, climate systems, robotics, space exploration, and the ethical questions that accompany transformative technologies.
+Delegates will engage with fascinating topics ranging from the foundations of scientific thinking and the biotechnology revolution to artificial intelligence, quantum computing, advanced materials, climate systems, robotics, space exploration, and the ethical questions that accompany transformative technologies.

 Delegates in the auditorium